Dr. Michael Kugler Professor of History

 B.A., Judson Baptist College

 Dr. Kugler primarily teaches European history from the Reformation through the modern era.
 His research and writing include the Enlightenment era, particularly in Scotland; historical narrative in a variety of forms, including formal history but also film and graphic novels; and more recently, the history of incarnational theology.
-He has presented papers at a wide variety of conferences and has published reviews and essays in Fides et Historia, The Eighteenth-Century: Theory and Interpretation, and Scotia.
-He is the 2006 recipient of Northwestern's Teaching Excellence Award.
+He has presented papers at a wide variety of conferences and has published reviews and essays in Fides et Historia, The Eighteenth-Century: Theory and Interpretation, The Newsletter of the Eighteenth-Century Scottish Studies Society , and Scotia.

 - Issues in European/World History